Monastic community of Mount Athos: Monks

-All persons leading a monastic life in the monastic community receive Greek citizenship upon admission as novices or monks.
-Laymen can visit the monastic community, but they need a special permit known as a diamonitirion (διαμονητήριον).
+All persons leading a monastic life on Athos receive Greek citizenship upon admission as novices or monks.
+Laymen can visit Athos, but they need a special permit known as a diamonitirion (διαμονητήριον).

 In 17 of the monasteries, the monks are predominantly ethnic Greek.
-The Helandariou Monastery is Serbian and Montenegrin, the Zografou Monastery is Bulgarian, and the Agiou Panteleimonos monastery is Russian.
+The Hilandar Monastery is Serbian and Montenegrin, the Zograf Monastery is Bulgarian, and the Agiou Panteleimonos Monastery is Russian.

 Most of the sketes are also predominantly ethnic Greek; however, two sketes are Romanian.
 They are the coenobitic "Skētē Timiou Prodromou" (under Megistis Lavras Monastery) and the idiorrhythmic "Skētē Agiou Dēmētriou tou Lakkou", also called "Lakkoskētē" (under to the Agiou Pavlou monastery).
 A third skete is Bulgarian, the coenobitic "Skētē Bogoroditsa" (under the Agiou Panteleimonos monastery).

 The Greek language is commonly used in all the Greek monasteries, but in some monasteries there are other languages in use: in Agiou Panteleimonos, Russian (67 monks in 2011); in Hilandar Monastery, Serbian (58); in Zographou Monastery and Skiti Bogoroditsa, Bulgarian (32); and in Timiou Prodromou and Lakkoskiti, Romanian (64).
-Today, many of the Greek monks also speak foreign languages.
-Since there are monks from many nations in Athos, they naturally also speak their own native languages.